-An Interview with Gilero’s Director of Business Development
+An Interview with Gilero’s Vice President of Business Development

 Clayton Roberts joined Gilero in 2019 as the Director of Business Development.
 He brought with him more than 20 years of experience in component design, molding, and contract manufacturing.
 Clayton is an essential touchpoint for all current Gilero customers and new business opportunities.

-What does the Director of Business Development do?
+What does the Vice President of Business Development do?

 “I lead Gilero’s business development, sales, and marketing efforts.
 Externally, my key focus is making sure that our customers are fully aware of Gilero’s ever-expanding service offerings and capabilities.
 Internally, I make sure that customer needs are communicated clearly to internal teams and ultimately ensure that we work to align our company service offerings with customer needs and requests.”

 Why did you decide to join the leadership team at Gilero?

 “This is an industry that is focused on moving medical technology forward in a way that helps people.
 I wanted to experience and contribute in an industry like this, specifically in the world of medical devices and drug delivery devices.
 I joined Gilero because I recognized an opportunity to use my relevant experience and make a difference for our company and customers.”

 What is the most rewarding part about working so closely with our customers?

 “Hearing the passion that our customers have for the products they’re working on is infectious.
 This passion can be seen in all of our customers, from entrepreneurs to individuals working on behalf of large companies, because they know these devices can truly make a difference and improve the lives of patients around the globe.
 It’s easy to be excited about the work that we do when it has the potential to impact lives for the better.”

 What do you think is Gilero’s competitive advantage?